Adam Weidenbach

 We believe the vitality of our open spaces is essential to the health of our earth, air, water and our native plants and animals – all of us.
 Our vision is to ensure that the beauty, diversity and fullness of our natural areas continue to enrich and sustain all generations of life.
 We acquire, protect and steward these diminishing lands, and we foster environmental awareness so that each person understands the need to preserve our natural heritage.

-From Kitchen Tables to Vast Landscapes
+Our History: From Kitchen Tables to Vast Landscapes

 Early Victories and Growth

-Just three years later, the Land Trust facilitated the addition of the 325-acre Mount Wanda property to the John Muir National Historic Site.
-In 1997, the young organization set its sights on the ambitious acquisition of Sky Ranch in the Franklin Hills, a 242-acre parcel with a hefty price tag of $685,000.
+Just three years later, the JMLT facilitated the addition of the 325-acre Mount Wanda property to the John Muir National Historic Site.
+In 1997, the young organization set its sights on the acquisition of Sky Ranch in the Franklin Hills, a 242-acre parcel with a hefty price tag of $685,000.
 To achieve this goal, the Land Trust transformed into a professional fundraising organization.
 By its 10th anniversary, membership had grown to 700, and the name was changed to Muir Heritage Land Trust.

 Protecting the Bay’s Natural Legacy